Macrometacorp/docs/docs/c8ql/tutorial/match-and-filter.md

 ---
 sidebar_position: 20
-title: Part 2 - Match and Filter Documents
+title: Part 2 - Match and Filter
 ---

 This section explains how to query for documents based on certain conditions.